 Two authors independently screened papers, extracted trial details and assessed for risk of bias.
 The authors assessed the quality of evidence using GRADE.

 There was one trial with 20 participants (16 females) included in the review.
 The mean age of participants was 13.1 years.
 The trial was a double-blinded, randomised cross-over trial which had a duration of 12 months in total and compared high-dose and low-dose pancreatic enzyme therapy.
 As only the abstract of the trial was available, the overall risk of bias was judged to be unclear.
 The trial did not address either of our primary outcomes (time until resolution of DIOS and treatment failure rate), but reported episodes of acute DIOS, presence of abdominal mass and abdominal pain.
 There were no numerical data available for these outcomes, but the authors stated that there was no difference between treatment with high-dose or low-dose pancreatic enzymes.
-The overall quality of the evidence was found to be very low.
+The overall certainty of the evidence was found to be very low.